 More and more, buildings are incorporating charging capabilities to accommodate the growing market for electric vehicles.
 This is a new aspect of building operations that a growing number of jurisdictions will need to address.
-This guide provides an overview of code requirements for the installation of Level 2 Electric Vehicle Supply Equipment (EVSE) installations and 120V or 240V outlets intended to power a light-duty (e.g., cars, vans, SUVs, pickup trucks) Electric Vehicle (EV).
+This guide provides an overview of code requirements for the installation of Level 2 Electric Vehicle Supply Equipment (EVSE) installations and 120V or 240V outlets intended to power light-duty electric vehicles (EV).
 By providing specific and replicable list of permitting and inspection requirements, local jurisdictions can reduce informational barriers and help ensure the design and installation EV charging infrastructure are consistent and code compliant.
-This guide references the most applicable requirements for 2017 National Electrical Code (NEC), 2018 International Building Code (IBC), and the 2017 ICC A117.1 as they apply to EVSE installations.
+This guide references the most applicable requirements for 2020 National Electrical Code (NEC) as they apply to EVSE installations.
 Not all requirements are covered by these checklists, but they do include the most important life and safety requirements of the installation and can be used to highlight "common mistakes" made by installers.
-While these guidelines are geared primarily toward implementing the 2017 NEC, 2018 IBC and jurisdictions enforcing and contractors using earlier editions of these codes can make use of these guidelines.
+While these guidelines are geared primarily toward implementing the 2020 NEC, jurisdictions enforcing and contractors using earlier editions of these codes can make use of these guidelines.